Sidney Abram Weltmer

-Sidney Abram Weltmer (July 7, 1858 – December 6, 1930) was an author best known for the Weltmer Method (also known as "Weltmerism") and as founder of the Weltmer Institute of Suggestive Therapeutics.
+Sidney Abram Weltmer (July 7, 1858 – December 6, 1930) was an American author best known for the Weltmer Method (also known as "Weltmerism") and as founder of the Weltmer Institute of Suggestive Therapeutics.
 Weltmer claimed his method could cure disease through suggestions and hypnosis, a practice he referred to as "magnetic healing".

 Early life

 Weltmer was a native of Wooster, Ohio.
 At the age of seven, his parents moved to Morgan County, Missouri, where he attended the public schools.
 He studied borrowed medical books in hopes of becoming a physician, and studied as an apprentice with a doctor.
 Later he devoted himself to the study of the Bible, seeking its wisdom on spiritual healing.

 Career

 Weltmer was ordained and licensed to preach as a Baptist minister at 19 years old.
 He served as a preacher in several places.